bp2008/HikPasswordHelper/README.md

 + V5.4.4 build 161125 - Vulnerable
 - V5.4.5 Build 170123 - NOT Vulnerable to ICSA-17-124-01
 ```

+Note: The above list may not be fully accurate for all Hikvision camera models.
+[Some camera models are reportedly vulnerable at a different range of firmware versions.](https://ics-cert.us-cert.gov/advisories/ICSA-17-124-01)

 ## Special Thanks

 This tool was make possible thanks to the efforts of user montecrypto from the ipcamtalk forum.